General Mills Inc. [GIS] – Why is it on the rise. A Focus on Fundamental Analysis?

 General Mills Inc. [NYSE:GIS]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding General Mills Inc. [GIS], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
-The average 12-month price forecast for this stock is $50.00, with the high estimate being $65.00, the low estimate being $45.00 and the median estimate amounting to $59.00.
-This is compared to its latest closing price of $47.65.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For General Mills Inc. [GIS], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 2/28/2020.
+On average, stock market experts give GIS an Hold rating.
+The average 12-month price forecast for this stock is $53.12, with the high estimate being $65.00, the low estimate being $45.00 and the median estimate amounting to $59.00.
+This is compared to its latest closing price of $52.77.

+Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for General Mills Inc. [GIS] is sitting at 3.33.
+This is compared to 1 month ago, when its average rating was 3.46.

-Pay attention for this company’s financial results, of which the next release is scheduled to happen on 06/24/2020.
+Keep your eyes peeled for the soon-to-be-published financial results of this company, which are expected to be made public on 06/24/2020.

 Fundamental Analysis of General Mills Inc. [GIS]